squarezhong/SDM273-track-following/README.md

 - [x] Stop at a horizontal line
 - [x] Use a laser sensor to detect distance to an obstacle
 - [x] Show the distance to the obstacle on the OLED screen
-- [ ] Use filter and neural network to process the sensor data, and calculate the result
+- [x] Use filter to process the sensor data, and calculate the result

 - [ ] (Optional) After stopping at a horizontal line, calibrate the position of the robot